reframejs/reframe/readme.md

   <br/>
 - **Mixed Apps** :tm:
   <br/>
-  Reframe introduces a new type of apps we call "mixed apps".
+  Reframe introduces a new type of app we call "mixed apps".
   A *mixed app* is an app that has interactive pages as well as non-interactive pages.
   For example a `/about` page that is static and non-interactive (browser doesn't load any JavaScript and the DOM is static)